SveSop/nvidia-libs/README.md

 ### WINE-NVML
 In order to use DXVK-NVAPI (NvAPI) with some extra GPU information (temps and the likes)
 you need to copy the NVML binaries to your wine binaries folder.
 You can do this by
-running the included `nvml_setup.sh` script.
+running the included `nvml_setup.sh` script, or by using the `WINEDLLPATH` env variable like this:
+`export WINEDLLPATH=/home/yourname/nvidia-libs-vx.x.x/x64/wine`
-See the Readme_nvml.txt file.
+Also see the Readme_nvml.txt file.

 ### Tests
 You can run tests of your adapter and functions by running the test case file: